course-kit/guides/getting-started.md

 To generate the lesson summaries on the course page we use JavaScript to find any lesson belonging to this course and then grab the necessary content properties e.g. `title`, `thumbnail`, `description`, etc.

-Again, we will soon see how to enhance the course page with meta data from the User API (for example marking which lessons have already been completed, show the user's progress through the course, etc).
+Again, we will soon see how to enhance the course page with metadata from the User API (for example marking which lessons have already been completed, show the user's progress through the course, etc).

 ## Lesson page